Due to COVID cases, Jefferies cancels travel and parties, resumes remote working | Business

 Goldman Sachs, Morgan Stanley and JPMorgan have had most workers back at offices on a rotational basis since the summer.
 Others, like Wells Fargo, Citigroup and Bank of America, have taken a more flexible stance.

 Wells Fargo pushed its return-to-office plans back to January, while Citigroup employees in New York, Chicago, Boston, Philadelphia and Washington, D.C. have been working from the office at least two days a week since Sept.
-13. Most major U.S. banks have also been continuing with holiday parties and client meetings since the Omicron variant was discovered, sources said, although they require proof of vaccination to attend.
+13. Some U.S. banks are also choosing not to host holiday parties.
 Wells Fargo said Wednesday it had no firm-wide celebrations planned.
-Team parties are at the discretion of individual managers, it added.
-In Europe, where Omicron has spread more rapidly, some banks have cancelled events such as JPMorgan's annual festive carols reception in London and year-end party in Paris.
+Team parties are at the discretion of individual managers.
+Citi will not be hosting holiday parties this year to help prevent the spread of COVID-19, a source familiar with the matter said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)